 Too bad, as it turns out, A can’t drive for shit.
 He confessed to driving maybe once, a year before (seriously) and was prepared to take on this entire road trip!
 Needless to say, our lives were in danger but we got to Swanage, with both B and I directing his driving.
 There was this pretty pier and bustle in the town where we stopped for some pictures.

 Next was Durlston Country Park.
 By this time, B was trying her best to convince me to drive in A‘s place.
-A is not exactly the best with criticism, and was getting more flustered and agitated.
+A is not exactly the best at handling criticism, and was getting more flustered and agitated.
 When he almost hit a divider, B took over and drove most of the rest of the way.
 One person can’t do a road trip on her own.

 Durlston Country park was beautiful, with a spectacular vantage point.
 The ocean was so vast and beautiful, it felt like it could never end.
 There were also these gorgeous cliffs and with almost no one else around, the serenity was refreshing.